How can weak leadership and shaky decisions lead to peace and prosperity? They cannot!

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Weak Leadership and Shaky Decisions
+Please use the Social Network links just below to share this information from The Explanation, Weak Leadership and Shaky Decisions